"He always said, 'well, I'm fabulous. And he was. He really was."

 After years of costuming and performing, Ken had an entire bedroom filled with his wardrobe collection, including a full-sized Tutankhamen sarcophagus.

-He had accumulated a massive collection of sequins, hats, scarves, fur stoles, feather boas, velvet capes, and other accessories.
+Ken had accumulated a massive collection of sequins, hats, scarves, fur stoles, feather boas, velvet capes, and other accessories.
 Ken stitched most of these garments himself.
-He also had an enormous collection of over 50 wigs, although many hadn't been worn in decades.

-Over 24 years, Ken moved six times.
 During his second move, he parted ways with many of his treasures.
 Six SUVs full of costumes were sold to Marge’s Glitter Shop in West Allis.
 Some of his costume jewelry was donated to local high school drama clubs, but the wigs -- well beyond salvage -- were permanently retired.

 In later year, Ken struggled with Alzheimer’s.
 He was 82-1/2 years old when the disease really began to impact his quality of life.